tardieu/torch-spyre/docs/sticks.md

 ## Coordinate Mapping

 The `dim_map` maps device dimensions to host dimensions.
-Each host dimensions must occur at least once in `dim_map`.
+Each host dimension must occur at least once in `dim_map`.
 A `dim_map` element may be `None` to denote a synthetic dimension that does not map to a host dimension.